by Raymie Humbert

 While that legal process played out, KPAZ attempted to raise funds to meet deadlines.
 It staged an 11-day pledge drive called Outreach ‘72 in October.
-That same month, it underwent another change in general managers as Spry stepped down -- he was the 16th employee departure since the change of ownership -- and was replaced by clergyman Rev. V. O. Brassfield.
+That same month, it underwent another change in general managers as Spry stepped down -- he was the 16th employee departure since the change of ownership -- and was replaced by a clergyman, the Rev. V. O. Brassfield.
 More employees left the day after Spry when Edmonds read a list of employees that the station was "financially unable to employ" further; all this came a mere week after the station was a day late making payroll.
 The church did not provide severance pay or accumulated vacation pay, and even Action Auction found itself off the schedule for a time.
 The state of financial affairs was hard to square with the station’s continued spending .. channel 21 continued to make purchases of new equipment, including a mobile unit.

 Channel 21 was finally able to exit bankruptcy in 1972 after Glad Tidings made separate agreements with RCA and Ampex as to their equipment; after the other payments made to creditors that included Valley National Bank, Tower Plaza and Maricopa County, the effective purchase price of KPAZ was $155,000.
-The church and its bankruptcy trustee, Julius Altschul, were at odds, with Altschul reportedly complaining of not being allowed access to the station’s financial records.
+The church and its latest bankruptcy trustee, Julius Altschul, were at odds, with Altschul reportedly complaining of not being allowed access to the station’s financial records.